• Image-55

 • Case Management Consent

-I, {name} give permission for my personal information to be shared with Lethbridge Housing Authority and the Coordinated Access Round Table (CART) and any agency that is a member of or affiliated with CART.
+I, {name}, give permission for my personal information to be shared with Lethbridge Housing Authority, the Coordinated Access Round Table (CART), and agencies that are CART partners or affiliates.

-Lethbridge Housing Authority and CART help people who are homeless find housing and support services in Lethbridge.
+Lethbridge Housing Authority and CART help people who are homeless or at risk of homelessness find housing and support services in Lethbridge.

-1. I understand that I am responsible for getting and keeping my housing.
+2. I am responsible for making reasonable efforts toward getting and keeping safe, appropriate housing.

-2. I will stay in touch with my referral worker every day or as needed.
+3. I will stay in regular contact with my referral worker or case manager and respond to messages.

-3. If I am assigned a case manager, I will work with them, follow their advice, and keep in contact as scheduled.
+4. If I am assigned a case manager, I will work with them, take part in agreed plans and meetings, and keep in contact as scheduled.

-4. I know that I can change my mind and withdraw my consent for services at any time.
+7. I can withdraw my consent for services at any time.

-5. I understand that my withdrawal can affect subsidies and funding programs that require me to have case management or funds administration.
+8. I understand that withdrawing consent may affect subsidies or programs that require case management or funds administration.

 • Powered by Jotform SignClear